rootmos/h/doc/README.in.md

 the operating system already have to assume the responsibility of clean up after a failing process.
 (Ever noticed that c coders don't free their allocations when exiting?)
-Consider other programming models such as the actor model where the non-delivery of a message is a scenario brought to the forefront (the real-world scenario is the fallibility of network connections).
+Using `exit` and `atexit` reminds me of exception handling and the nightmare when exception handlers raise exceptions.
+Instead consider programming models where failure-is-always-an-option thinking is prevalent, such as the actor model where the non-delivery of a message is a scenario brought to the forefront (the real-world scenario is the fallibility of network connections).
 If you are curious I recommend [Erlang](https://www.erlang.org/) (check out [Learn You Some Erlang for great good!](https://learnyousomeerlang.com/)).

 Back to mitigations: the above `no_new_privs` function call is so simple